Localis

-Current members of the board include Sir Merrick Cockell (who is also chairman), Councillor Paul Carter, Councillor Paul Bettison, Councillor Louise Goldsmith and Councillor David Renard.
+Current members of the board include Sir Merrick Cockell (who is also chairman), Councillor Paul Carter, Councillor Paul Bettison, Councillor Louise Goldsmith and former Councillor and Leader of Swindon Borough Council, David Renard.
 Former chief executives include James Morris, elected as the Member of Parliament (MP) for Halesowen and Rowley Regis in May 2010.

 On 25 July 2016, Liam Booth-Smith took over the role of Chief Executive, replacing the outgoing Alex Thomson.
 Booth-Smith stepped down in 2018, with Jonathan Werran replacing him in July of the same year.

 Notable publications

 Can Localism Deliver?
 Lessons from Manchester

 In 2009, Localis published a report entitled Can Localism Deliver?
 Lessons from Manchester.
 It series of recommendations to devolve powers to local government was highly influential in the establishment of the Greater Manchester Combined Authority.

 The report included a foreword by Michael Heseltine who was influential in the 2010-15 coalition government’s attempts to promote the advancement of devolution, especially through the Northern Powerhouse.
 Heseltine mentioned in the report that “we need mechanisms that drive communities together, embracing academia, the private sector, the voluntary sector and others with a stake in our society to seek solutions designed in the circumstances on the ground and not forged as a national ‘one solution fits all’ diktat from London.”